Substance Abuse and Addiction Treatment Resources in Sioux City

 Sioux City Drug & Alcohol Rehab, Detox & Treatment Resources

 Sioux City is the fourth largest city in Iowa and a hub for import and export due to its position at the mouth of the Mississippi River.
 In 2010, Money magazine rated Sioux City amongst America’s top 50 Best Places to Live.
-This vibrant metropolitan area has a lot to offer, often considered a hidden gem of Iowa.
+This vibrant metropolitan area has a lot to offer and is often considered a hidden gem of Iowa.
 Despite a higher than usual crime rate, Sioux City is still a favorite amongst Iowa natives and beloved by those who live there.

 While many states across the U.S have had a significant increase in all substance abuse, Iowa has actually seen a decrease over the past decade.
 The availability of treatment centers and proactive prevention plans across the state has helped this to happen.
 Unfortunately, Iowa still suffers from an increased use of opiates, such as heroin and painkillers as well as overdoses due to the misuse of those substances.
 If you or someone you love is living with substance use disorder in Sioux City, Iowa, there is hope for recovery.